Beware of Email & Text Scams

 Things We Won't Ask For

-Please remember that Argent Credit Union will never ask you to provide, update or verify personal or account information through unsolicited email or text message, such as:
+Please remember that Argent Credit Union will never ask you to provide, update or verify personal or account information through an unsolicited email, phone call, or text message.
+Never provide your:

 - Social security number

 - Personal Identification Number (PIN)

 If you feel like you’ve been a victim, report suspicious emails or text messages that use the Argent Credit Union logo or name to us by email.